MileHacker Logo

 Confirm Prices

-Always confirm prices before ordering, especially at street stalls, to prevent misunderstandings.
+Always confirm prices before ordering, especially at booths on the street, to prevent misunderstandings.

 Stay Hydrated